weex/wuc-new/README.md

 Folders are currently ready for the following languages:
 <ul><li>Dutch [nl or nl1]</li><li>German [de or de1]</li><li>French [fr or fr1]</li><li>Japanese [ja or ja1]</li></ul>

+There are legacy versions of German [de], Dutch [nl], French [fr] and Japanese [ja].
+After a sufficient amount has been translated in the new folders [/de1/ /fr1/ /ja1/ and /nl1/] then we will migrate from the legacy versions.

 If you would like to work on a language where the folder structure has not been setup then create an issue for inclusion or submit the appropriate pull request.

 <b>Example:</b> You want to translate to Spanish.<p>